Google スプレッドシートとAirtableの連携イメージ

 When the app search window opens, search for each app.

-Integrate Google Sheets as My App
+Integrating Google Sheets as My App

 This completes the integration of Yoom and Google Sheets.

-Integrate Airtable (OAuth) as My App
+Integrating Airtable (OAuth) as My App

 This completes the preparation.